TigerAppsOrg/pdata/docs/CONTRIBUTING.rst

 - File headers are mandatory.
 - Lines should not exceed 80 characters.
-- When splitting up a line onto multiple lines, each additional level should be indented twice (except for documentation).
+- When splitting up a line onto multiple lines, each additional level should be indented once (except for documentation).
 - Arguments are split up if they span more than a line.
 If all of the arguments fit on the next line, put them on the next line.
 If they do not all fit on the next line, put each argument on a separate line.